Lee & Beta Taylor head to the Olympics

 Strategy Team in Kananaskis Next Week

-Beginning Monday of next week, the NAB Strategy Team will meet in Kananaskis, Alberta, to continue discussions on how our renewed theological vision of God on mission is shaping our strategies for church planting, leadership formation, and racial righteousness in Canada and the United States.
+Beginning Monday of next week, the NAB Strategy Team will meet in Kananaskis, Alberta, to continue discussions on how our renewed theological vision of God on mission is shaping our strategies for church planting, leadership formation, and cross-cultural engagement in Canada and the United States.
 We are pleased to have some time with leaders from both Excel Leadership Network and C2C Network, our two church planting network partners who are assisting the NAB in creating effective systems for fruitful planting both now and in the years to come.
 The entire team would covet your prayers as they meet and depend on the Spirit’s leading for continued unity and collaboration among all of our partners in the NAB family.

 July 10, 2016—Pastor Phil Long, Reverb, Rapid City, South Dakota.
 Since 2012, Pastor Phil and his wife, Robin, have led Reverb, an NAB church plant that seeks to provide a safe place for people to explore and grow in a deeper relationship with Jesus Christ and with one another.
 Their mission is to reverberate the hope of Christ, and one of the ways they do this is through serving their community, especially Lakota Homes, a low-income housing development made up primarily of Native Americans from the reservation.
 Pray that God would use Reverb to express His love for the community around them.
 For more information, check out their website: http://www.reverbrapid.com.